Promoting Respectful Maternity Care

 Since 2014, AMDD has been engaged in the global Respectful Maternity Care Advisory Council and its subcommittees on advocacy and implementation.
 The Global Respectful Maternity Care Council (GRMCC) is a multi-sectoral group of more than 80 organizations, representing over 250 members from around the world including researchers, clinicians, advocates, professional associations, UN agencies and donors.
 The Council is dedicated to identifying, implementing and advocating for strategies to promote respectful maternity care, tackle the problem of disrespect and abuse during childbirth, and ultimately improve the quality of reproductive, maternal, and newborn health care.
 To learn more about RMC, visit the wiki that the Council has created.

 In collaboration with members of the Council, AMDD is developing a series of briefs on the RMC movement and its intersections with related fields.
-Download the completed briefs (translated into Spanish by the White Ribbon Alliance) here:
+Download the completed briefs (translated into Spanish and French) here:

-- Disrespect and Abuse in Childbirth and Respectful Maternity Care (also available in Spanish)
+- Disrespect and Abuse in Childbirth and Respectful Maternity Care (also available in Spanish and French )

-- Respectful Maternity Care and Social Accountability (also available in Spanish)
+- Respectful Maternity Care and Social Accountability (also available in Spanish and French )

-- Respectful Maternity Care and Human Resources for Health (also available in Spanish)
+- Respectful Maternity Care and Human Resources for Health (also available in Spanish and French )

 Our Approach to Human Rights